voxel51/fiftyone/docs/source/cli/index.rst

 .. code-block:: shell

     # Migrates the database and all datasets to the current package version
-    fiftyone migrate
+    fiftyone migrate --all

 .. code-block:: shell

-    # Migrates the database and all datasets to a specific revision
+    # Migrates to a specific revision
-    fiftyone migrate --version <VERSION>
+    fiftyone migrate --all --version <VERSION>

 .. code-block:: shell